edtroleis/docker-certified-associated-2022/orchestration.md

 Sometimes you may want to rollback a deployment, for example, when the deployment is not stable, such as crash looping

-- deployment ensures that only a certain number of pods are down while they are being updated.
+- deployment ensures that only a certain number of pods are down while they are being updated
 - by default, it ensures that at least 25% of the desired number of pods are up (25% max unavailable)
 - deployments keep the history of revision which had been made